+So you’re learning Lao right now and want to sound like a native.
 In a foreign country, a few basic words and phrases go a long way.
-Lao is a scary-looking language to many travelers, especially from the West, but don’t worry, Ling has got you covered!
-Here's our essential list of basic words and phrases in Lao for 2022 and onwards.
+Lao is a scary-looking language to many travelers.
+But don’t worry, Ling has got you covered!
+Here’s an amazing guide to the most essential list of basic words and phrases in Lao that you will ever need.

 (Jâo seu nyãng?) – ເຈົ້າຊື່ຫຍັງ